muizz-debug/seattle-airbnb-tableau-analysis/README.md

 - **Data Source:** [Inside Airbnb](http://insideairbnb.com/get-the-data/)

 ## Project Files
-- [Seattle_Airbnb_Dashboard.twbx](Seattle_Airbnb_Dashboard.twbx) - The packaged Tableau workbook for offline viewing.
-- `listings.csv` - The main dataset used for the analysis.
-- **View the interactive dashboard on Tableau Public:** [Link to your Tableau Public profile page for this project]
+- (https://public.tableau.com/app/profile/muizz.mubbashar/viz/TableauProjectAirBnbs/Dashboard1)] - You can view the interactive dashboard on Tableau Public
+- https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset - The website the original dataset was retrieved from for the analysis